molingyu/i18n-format/readme.md

 ## License

-i18n-format is developed by stark233 and I18n-format contributors the MIT license.
+i18n-format is developed by stark233 and I18n-format contributors the [LGPL license](./LICENSE).